Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 #### Resulting p-value:

 p = 0.3116

 #### Conclusion:

-Given that the p-value is equal to 0.3116, which is greater than the chosen significance level of α=0.05, we reject the null hypothesis $H_0$ in favor of the alternative hypothesis $H_1$.
-This rejection signifies the correlations between missing data and leagues.
-Therefore, we have substantial evidence to believe that the Missing Data are not missing by random.
+With a p-value of 0.3116 obtained from the permutation test for missingness data, we fail to reject the null hypothesis.
+The evidence does not provide sufficient grounds to conclude that the missing data depends on whether leagues are in China.
+Therefore, based on the chosen significance level of α=0.05, we do not have statistically significant support for the alternative hypothesis, suggesting that the data is missing at random.

+The Total Variation Distance (TVD) was employed as the test statistic to measure the difference in missing rates between leagues in China and leagues not in China.
+The non-significant p-value suggests that any observed differences in missingness are likely due to random variation rather than a systematic pattern related to the location of leagues.

 <iframe src="assets/Empirical_Distribution_of_NMAR.html" width=800 height=600 frameBorder=0></iframe>

 ### Imputation

 Given that the missing data for "heralds" is considered part of the natural resources category, we will proceed with imputation to facilitate further analysis.

 #### The method for imputation:

-In light of the absence of any available data on "heralds" in the LPL and LDL leagues, and recognizing the limitations for imputation, we have opted to randomly assign either 1 or 0 to the missing values.
+In light of the absence of any available data on "heralds" in the LPL and LDL leagues and recognizing the limitations for imputation, we randomly assign 1 or 0 to the missing values.
 This approach is designed to minimize the impact of missingness on our subsequent analysis.